SCECcode/pycsep/CONTRIBUTING.md

-# Contributing to PyCSEP
+# Contributing to pyCSEP

-This document provides an overview on how to contribute to PyCSEP.
+This document provides an overview on how to contribute to pyCSEP.
 It will provide step-by-step instructions and hope to answer some questions.